 “Pinch me,” I thought, unable to tear away my eyes, or my heart, from such a mystical encounter.

-This guest post was written by Natural Habitat Adventures Writer & Editor Jennie Lay.
-All photos by Jennie Lay.
+All photos by Natural Habitat Adventures Writer & Editor Jennie Lay.